chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_ifconfig_providers.rst

      - Notes
    * - ``Chef::Provider::Ifconfig``
      - ``ifconfig``
      - The default provider for all platforms.
-Currently, this provider only writes out a start-up configuration file for the interface on Red Hat-based platforms (it writes to /etc/sysconfig/network-scripts/ifcfg-#{device_name}).
+Currently, this provider only writes out a start-up configuration file for the interface on |redhat|-based platforms (it writes to ``/etc/sysconfig/network-scripts/ifcfg-#{device_name}``).